rpatterson/nOrg/doc/design.rst

     e.g. managing a software project alongside the source code.
 In the case where node hierarchy is *not* related to project content, hidden directories may also be used to contain that portion of the node hierarchy.
 Both approaches can be mixed in the same hierarchy.
+This is something that `org-mode`_ can't realistically provide given that a whole tree is contained in one file.

 nodes contain arbitrary structured data: fields/properties
     At a minimum, a node contains a ``Subject`` field which serves as